Jeremy Gray (politician)

-Jeremy Gray is an American politician, fitness instructor, and retired football player serving as a member of the Alabama House of Representatives from the 83rd district.
+Jeremy Askew Gray (born October 8, 1985) is an American politician, fitness instructor, and retired football player serving as a Democratic member of the Alabama House of Representatives from the 83rd district and as Co-Chair of the Alabama chapter of Future Caucus, alongside Representative Parker Moore.
 He assumed office on November 7, 2018.

 Early life and education

-Born in Opelika, Alabama, Gray graduated from Opelika High School.
+Born in Opelika, Alabama, Gray graduated from Opelika High School in 2004 where he was a star football and track athlete.
 He earned a Bachelor of Science degree in sports management from North Carolina State University.
-As an undergraduate, Gray was a defensive tackle for the NC State Wolfpack football team.
+As an undergraduate, Gray was a defensive back for the NC State Wolfpack football team from 2005 to 2008.
+He was a two-year starter and made 61 solo tackles as a senior.
+In 39 career games played, he recorded 132 total tackles, seven interceptions, and one quarterback sack.

 Career

+Gray played for the Tulsa Talons and the Kansas City Command of the Arena Football League in 2011.
+He recorded his first career interception with the Talons in a loss to the Dallas Vigilantes on March 19.
 From 2013 to 2015, Gray worked as a fitness instructor in Opelika.
 In 2015, he played as a cornerback for the Saskatchewan Roughriders.
 Gray later returned to Alabama, where he has since worked as a personal trainer and yoga instructor.
 Gray was elected to the Alabama House of Representatives and assumed office on November 7, 2018.

+Gray was awarded the 2022 Rising Star Award by Future Caucus, recognizing his commitment to cross-partisan policymaking as a young legislator.
+He was selected for the Future Caucus Innovation Fellowship as part of the 2025-2026 Civic Innovation cohort, a bipartisan coalition of lawmakers committed to improving civic engagement and democratic processes.

 Gray has worked to lift a ban on yoga in Alabama schools.

+Congressional race

+In November 2023, Gray announced his candidacy to represent Alabama's 2nd congressional district in the U.S. House of Representatives.
+He is running as a Democrat in the March 5, 2024, primary election.